-1) Does your facility have a training program on informed consent that tailors different training topics to different staff roles (including facility leaders, MD/NP/PA, nurses and other clinical staff, administrative staff, and interpreters) and has your facility made the training: • a required component of onboarding for the appropriate newly hired staff, and • required for the appropriate existing staff who were not previously trained?
-0 0 Yes No 2) At least once a year, does your facility solicit feedback from patients/legal guardians about your facility's informed consent process to understand how it can be improved over time?
-This question is required but response will not be scored or publicly reported in 2024.
-0 0 Yes No
+facilit facilit admi your facility train employed staff on informed consent and different training topics to different staff roles , including y leaders, MD/NP/PA, nurses and other clinical staff, nistrative staff and interpreters, and has your facility made aining: a required component of onboarding for the appropriate newly hired staff, and required for the appropriate existing staff who were not previously trained?
+0 Yes No patier proce ast once a year, does your facility solicit feedback from onts/legal guardians about your facility's informed consent ass to understand how it can be improved over time?
+Aquestion is required but response will not be scored or cly reported in 2025.
+0 Yes No